-by D’Ann Davis, Director of Women’s Ministry
+by D’Ann Davis, previous Women’s Ministry Director

 Most of the people we encounter at Living Hope find it difficult to have deeply meaningful, intimate relationships with others of the same sex without eroticizing those friendships or falling into Emotional Dependency (ED).
 To overcome this cycle and have healthy relating, there are many practical things one can do.
 What follows is a practical guide to having healthy friendships with others of the same sex.